NBC's Peacock streaming service will be free with ads

 And in the case of Peacock, it means even traditional TV networks and cable companies like Comcast are placing big bets that they'll never be able to turn the tide of cord-cutting.

 It's likely that NBC strategized a free tier based on its experience with Hulu, which until last year was partly owned by Comcast's NBC.
 Hulu is $6 a month with ads and $12 a month without, but it began its life as a free, ad-supported site to stream shows.
-It's also possible NBC learned a lesson from Seeso, a paid, comedy-focused streaming service that it launched in 2014.
-Seeso folded less than three years later.
+It's also possible NBC learned a lesson from Seeso, a paid, comedy-focused streaming service it launched in 2014 and that folded less than three years later.

 "With Peacock, we're giving consumers the free service they want and advertisers the reach and scale they desperately need -- this is the best thing to happen to everyone's screens in a long time," Linda Yaccarino, NBCUniversal's chairman of advertising and partnerships, said in a statement.